MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 The diagram above shows an overall view of how a dataflow is defined.
-A dataflow gets data from different data sources (there more than 80 data sources supported already).
-Then, based on the transformations configured via the Power Query authoring experience, transforms the data using the dataflow engine.
+A dataflow gets data from different data sources (there are more than 80 data sources supported already).
+Then, based on the transformations configured using the Power Query authoring experience, transforms the data using the dataflow engine.
 Finally, the data is loaded to the output destination, which can be a Power Platform Environment, a Power BI workspace, or the Organization’s Azure Data Lake Storage Gen2 account.